 New Zealand may seem small compared to its Oceania neighbour, Australia.
 However, do not let their size fool you.
 New Zealand is an island with much to offer.
-Most famous are its gorgeous landscapes and stunning diversity of natural wonders, all found in this one country.
+Travelers from afar get to enjoy staying in heritage hotels and yoga retreats to get the energy they need for exploring the best of New Zealand.
+Most famous are its gorgeous landscapes and a stunning diversity of natural wonders, all found in this one country.
 From pristine snow-capped mountains and jaw-dropping glaciers to the bluest lakes and awe-inspiring underground glowworm caves, New Zealand’s natural beauty is a sight for sore eyes.
 However, New Zealand’s wonders do not stop there.
-Just as thrilling as the geographical diversity on this island is the intrigue of the man-made monuments that offer visitors to New Zealand an insight to its rich history as well as a plethora of exciting activities to spice up their trip.
+Just as thrilling as the geographical diversity on this island is the intrigue of the man-made monuments that offer visitors to New Zealand an insight into its rich history as well as a plethora of exciting activities to spice up their trip.
 Read on to discover more about the famous buildings in New Zealand to bring your New Zealand experience to a new level.

 1. Auckland Ferry Terminal, Auckland